Dhairya-Khara/Intentful/README.md

 To run the application in your browser, go to: https://intentful.herokuapp.com/

-## Documentation
+## Documentation and Testing

 As Techy Blinders, we invite developers to contribute to the Intentful project.
-Hence, we have provided a documentation for our Use Case Logic, which can be accessed at https://intentful-docs.herokuapp.com/
+See our documentation for our Use Case Logic at https://intentful-docs.herokuapp.com/

+Testing for all our Use Case Interactors can be found in the server/src/__tests__ folder.